MTG/otmm_makam_recognition_dataset/README.md

 For more information, please contact the authors.

-Erratum
+Errata
 ------------
+- **April 2020:** We replaced 2 recordings, which do not exist in [CompMusic Dunya makam corpus](https://dunya.compmusic.upf.edu/makam/), with their instrumental versions.
+We also patched the dunya_uid of a recording, which is a redirection to the MusicBrainz ID.
+None of the annotations have changed.
+(PR #1)
-In November 2016, we discovered several errors in the tonic annotations.
-We are currently verifying the annotations.
-See the description in [otmm_tonic_dataset](https://github.com/MTG/otmm_tonic_dataset#erratum) for more details and up-to-date progress.
+- **November 2016:** We discovered several discrepancies in the tonic annotations while we were merging human and machine annotations to create the `otmm_tonic_dataset`.
+See the errata in [otmm_tonic_dataset](https://github.com/MTG/otmm_tonic_dataset#erratum) for further explantion.
+We advise to use the annotations in `otmm_tonic_dataset`.

 <a name="License"></a>License
 --------------------